2021 Call for Proposals - FAQs

 Actors of the Knowledge Triangle are invited to form consortia, but may be extended to other types of partners, which fulfil eligibility conditions and are essential to deliver on the proposed strategy.

 There are several possible ways to identify and engage with potential applying consortia.
-One of these is that the EIT has been facilitating the process with a networking website that will be available until March 2022 allowing potential partners to connect for the upcoming Call for Proposals.
+One of these is that the EIT has been facilitating the process with a networking website that will be available until March 2022 allowing potential partners to connect for the Call for Proposals.
 Potential partners may also want also to identify and approach other potential partners and consortia by themselves.

 In principle it is possible to participate for the same organization/ institution to participate in several proposals.

-The call criteria for the upcoming Call for Proposals was published here and the required size of the applicant consortia is 50 partners at proposal stage.
-Unless it will be otherwise specified in the call text, the required size of the applicant consortia will have to be met during the submission phase and will have to be maintained during the evaluation, designation and start-up phase.
+The call criteria for the Call for Proposals was published here and the required size of the applicant consortia is 50 partners at proposal stage.
+The required size of the applicant consortia will have to be met during the submission phase and will have to be maintained during the evaluation, designation and start-up phase.
 Following the start-up phase, the KIC will have to ensure openness to new partners, which is an important element of the EIT KIC model.
-All information and any update relating to the upcoming EIT Call for KIC Proposals will be posted on the EIT’s call page.
+All information and any update relating to the EIT Call for KIC Proposals will be posted on the EIT’s call page.

-Membership in a current EIT KIC is not required to participate in a consortium for the upcoming call.
+Membership in a current EIT KIC is not required to participate in a consortium for the call.

 A newly designated KIC is expected to expand its partnership beyond the initial consortium after the start-up period.
-In general, KICs have to comply with the principle of openness, since high degree of their calls for proposal shall be open to non-KIC partners.
+In general, KICs have to comply with the principle of openness, since a high degree of their calls for proposal shall be open to non-KIC partners.

 Openness is an underlying principle set out in the EIT’s strategy.
 To become a member of the KIC once it has been designated, the KIC lays down specific modalities on how to accede to the partnership.
 It will be for the partnership to define requirements for membership, including financial arrangements, within the overall parameters of the EIT model.